-There are plenty of way to celebrate book lovers day though, whether it be joining a book club, contacting your favourite author, going to a book reading, or visiting your local library.
+There are plenty of way to celebrate book lovers day, whether it be joining a book club, contacting your favourite author, going to a book reading, or visiting your local library.

-However, for me it’s doing some research and investing in some great new books.
-You can never have enough!
+You can never have enough books!
 It all depends on your taste, but below is a list of excellent titles that can help you with saving, budgeting, and making the most of your money – as well as telling you the best places to buy them.

 by Thomas J. Stanley and William D. Danko